jakoch/jupyter-devbox/README.md

 #### What is pre-installed?

-Base: Debian 10 - Buster
+Base: Debian 11 - Bullseye

 On top of the base image the following tools are installed:
 - zsh, git, cmake